-forefoot.
-The ankle is dorsiflexed maximally with the knee in full extension and then checked with the knee in flexion (Figures 2 and 3).
+Evaluation of equinus clinically is one of the primary stumbling blocks ankle is dorsiflexed maximally with the knee in full extension and then checked with the knee in flexion (Figures 2 and 3).
 If the ankle joint dorsiflexes greater than 90° with both the knee extended and flexed, there is no equinus.
-If the ankle joint dorsiflexes greater than $90\,^\circ$ with the knee flexed by less than 90° with the knee extended, the result is gastrocnemius equinus.
+If the ankle joint dorsiflexes greater than 90° with the knee flexed by less than 90° with the knee extended, the result is gastrocnemius equinus.
 If the ankle dorsiflexion is less than 90° with both the knee flexed and extended, then it can either be gastroc-soleus equinus or osseous equinus.
-This is determined by the quality of the end rangeof-motion and with a charger dorsiflexion stress lateral ankle x-ray.
-A soft end range-of-motion is more likely a gastroc-soleus equinus, especially if no anterior ankle impingement is noted on the x-ray.
+This is determined by the quality of the end range-of-motion and with a charger dorsiflexion stress lateral ankle x-ray.
+A soft end rangeof-motion is more likely a gastrocsoleus equinus, especially if no anterior ankle impingement is noted on the x-ray.